jtalamini/2dhmsr/LabTeaching@OsloMet.md

 4. Make sure the latest JDK version is used in the project: *File > Project Structure > Project > Project SDK*

-Note: The following code can be found in *src/main/java/it/units/erallab/hmsrobots/LabTeaching.java*.
+The following code can be found in *src/main/java/it/units/erallab/hmsrobots/LabTeaching.java*.

+Check out the original repository at: https://github.com/ericmedvet/2dhmsr

 # Voxel